 Find out more: how to cancel a direct debit or standing order – a step-by-step guide

-With thousands of mobile phone deals out there, it can be difficult to find the right one for you.
-Providers can often be unhelpful when it comes to offering existing customers a better deal.
+With thousands of mobile phone deals out there, it can be difficult to find the right one for you and providers can often be unhelpful when it comes to offering existing customers a better deal.

 Take a couple of minutes to check your bills to make sure that your call, text and mobile web usage aren't consistently above, or a long way below, your allowance.
-If they are, you may benefit from asking for a more suitable deal from your provider.
+If they are, you may benefit from asking for a more suitable deal that matches your usage from your provider.